John Owen (Royalist)

-Sir John Owen of Clenennau (1600–1666), was a Welsh landowner from Anglesey, who served with the Royalist army in the Wars of the Three Kingdoms, during which he held various commands in North Wales.
+Sir John Owen of Clenennau (c.
+1600–1666), was a Welsh landowner from Anglesey, who served with the Royalist army in the Wars of the Three Kingdoms, during which he held various commands in North Wales.

 The Earl of Clarendon, in his history of the war, noted that Owen described himself as "a plain gentleman of Wales, who had been always taught to obey the King"; by contrast Cromwell referred to Owen in passing as "a violent man, now got into trouble enough".
 Following the Second English Civil War he was sentenced to death in 1649 for treason and the murder of a Parliamentarian official, William Lloyd, but was later reprieved.
 After the Stuart Restoration in 1660, he was made Vice-Admiral of North Wales, dying in 1666.

 Early life

-Owen was born in around 1600 in the remote district of Eifionydd in north-west Wales.
+Owen was born around 1600 in the commote of Eifionydd in north-west Wales.
 He was the eldest son of John Owen of Bodsilin, Anglesey (d.1613), secretary to Francis Walsingham.
 His mother, Elin Maurice, was the daughter of William Wynn Maurice of Clenennau and the granddaughter and heiress of the politician Sir William Maurice of Clenennau.
 After the elder John Owen's death, she remarried to Sir Francis Eure, a justice of the circuit court of North Wales.

 Owen's background connected him with a tradition of High Anglicanism maintained by gentry families in Wales through much of the 17th century and centred on figures like Francis Mansell, principal of Jesus College, Oxford.
 This "church loyalism", which emphasised the Divine right of kings, was to play a "crucial role in the fate of the Royalist cause".
 After a period of military service, Owen inherited Clenennau on his mother's death in 1626, along with the large Maurice estates in south Caernarfonshire, Merioneth, and Anglesey.
 He was High Sheriff of Caernarfonshire in 1630 and of Merioneth the following year.